2022 TA at Pilchuck Glass School, WA

 My gold serial glass works that I first did in 2012 for Armaggan Art and Design Gallery carry the quality of an allusion of flat glass which is the invisible object of our daily life with its usage in many areas like facades and furniture.The prominent feature of the work is that it preserves both its value as an artwork and functionality.Theme of sexuality comes forward in the subtext of my works.
 Each of these works are abstractions that I have formed starting from night-day, nude in landscape, H.Miller and chaos and solutions that sexuality brings to our lives.

-In second version of Visual Memory series, I worked on paper mostly, but its not easy to refer these works as paperworks.
-I did also screen printing on glass which I used for to frame these artworks.
-So I catch more deeper effect by work on paper and glass in the same time.
+In the second version of the Visual Memory series that I created in 2011 and 2012, I worked on paper mostly, but it’s not easy to refer to these works as paperwork.
+I also did screen printing on glass which I used to frame these artworks.
+So I catch a deeper effect by working on paper and glass simultaneously.
 As I meddle with my memory, all the past and future that come out, appear in these frames and come together.
-My memory’s past is experiences and the hope that remains off these experiences is its future… Our memory exists to feed the future and to connect us to life strongly in our most desperate moments.
+Our memory feeds the future and connects us to life strongly in our most desperate moments.

 My show ‘Visual Memory’ which took place at the end of 2011 give references to experiences and things I have seen, filed up in my mind and soul in time and surfacing as they were dredged up.
 All these moments are present as long as we exist; we perceive these permeable moments in such a massive way and consider them as if they’re never going to disappear.
 In fact all of them will vanish with us and lose all the meaning.
 “We construct our lives on a permeable and transparent space like glass, as if it is never going to disappear.”
 In “Visual Memory” serie technically I cut most of the glass forms in water jet and apply high degree pigments and gold by screen printing and with some mixed media techniques.
 Then assembled them by hinges.
 In paperworks I screen printed on paper and also used cake boxes for collage.
 All imagery in artworks are photographed by me.